The Ansoff Matrix

 Now we've explained the basis of each quadrant, below are reasons as to why companies may choose each strategy.

 Most companies feel safe in this segment because it's just a case of doing more of the same successful selling strategies.
-Selling more or additional products to your existing customer base are the easiest strategies to follow.
-Keep targeting customers to buy more of the same product through your communications channels.
+Selling more or additional products to your existing customer base is the easiest strategy to follow.
+Keep targeting customers to buy more of the same product through your existing communications channels.
 The reasons companies follow this course of action are:

 - Continue dominance of a sector that continually produces profits.

 - Keep improving the product to keep competitors out of an "owned" market.

 - Sell more by offering incentives, loyalty schemes, bulk purchasing discounts, through direct marketing or traditional communication methods.

 For many, this approach is all about survival because it's the area your business knows the best with the bulk of generated revenues.
 It's a protected segment because it's your core business.
 If the market is in continual decline or likely to disappear because of legislative or technological changes, then some of the other quadrants come into play.